Can I mail items directly to my residence hall before move-in day?

 Will I be able to safely isolate in the residence halls if I test positive for COVID-19?

 Yes, we have a designated COVID isolation ward for students living on campus to safely complete a mandated isolation period if they test positive for COVID-19.
 If you choose this option for isolation, you will be required to stay in your assigned isolation room, except to use the restroom, for the duration of your isolation.
 Meals will be delivered to you.
 Laundry service will also be provided via pickup and delivery service, as you will not be able to utilize common area laundry facilities.
-There is no nurse on the premises, but SHS will check in with you daily about your symptoms via telephone or video chat.
+Certified Nursing Assistants will check on your daily in person, and SHS will check in with you daily about your symptoms via telephone or video chat.
 You are required to answer these calls, and to follow all health recommendations, including regular symptom checks, and any recommendation that you be transported to the hospital.

 What will students need to bring if they need to move to the COVID isolation ward?

 They should pack a bag with essentials.
-They will need to bring linens for the rooms and any medications they need.
-We will deliver meals and offer laundry services.
+They will need to bring a pillow, towel, items they need for class, personal items, preferred snacks, and any medications they need.
+Bed linens will be provided.
+We will deliver continental breakfast and serve hot meals twice daily from the dining hall.
+Laundry and mail services will be provided.
 SHS will call them daily to check on them.

 How can I contact Residential Life?

 Residential Life is available for phone and/or video appointments to assist students.
-Email email@example.com or call 504.865.2445 if you have any questions about your housing plan for Fall 2020.
+Email firstname.lastname@example.org or call 504.865.2445 if you have any questions about your housing plan.
 After the start of the semester, in-person appointments will be available upon request on a limited basis.